pearlynne/UW-JS310-finalproject/README.md

 ## Roadmap <a name="Roadmap"></a>
 There is still room for improvements and new features to be added.
 These are the following planned:
-- <input type="checkbox" disabled /> Changing local storage format to JSON:
+- <input type="checkbox" disabled /> Simplify /create new function for display of new tasks
-    - It currently saves as a string of HTML text.
+		- New tasks are saved into a class constructor for local storage
+    - However, it currently inserts new tasks to the table via innerAdjacentHTML instead of reading from constructor.
-- <input type="checkbox" disabled /> Add Catch errors for fetch
+- <input type="checkbox" disabled /> Implement static method to add checkboxes and delete button
-    - The assumption is that Cataas API remains unedited.
-However, if the user prefers to amend the motivational text (i.e., “Good Job!”), a catch error can help navigate that process.
+		- It currently adds checkboxes and delete button via innerHTML

 ## Acknowledgements/Sources <a name="sources"></a>
+- This uses <a href="- https://cataas.com/">CATAAS</a>, a rest API!
 - This is an extension from <a href="https://github.com/UWC2-JSCRIPT/au23-310-class-5-exercises-pearlynne/blob/master/toDoList.js"> UW JS310 Class 5 homework </a>
 - Modal CSS code modified from <a href="https://www.w3schools.com/howto/howto_css_modal_images.asp"> W3 Schools </a>